amarhod/cinema-recommender-flask/README.md

-## Cinema recommender (WIP)
+## Cinema recommender

 A cinema recommender implemented in Flask.
-By scraping current movies on cinema (Filmstaden), the user gets recommendations based on preference and prior watch history.
+By scraping current movies on cinema (Filmstaden), the user gets recommendations based on similarity score with prior watched movies.

 ## Code functionality
-- **scraper** - Scrapes Filmstaden on current movies and stores movie information in a .csv file as well as storing the movie posters locally.
+- **scraper** - Scrapes Filmstaden for current movies and stores movie information in a .csv file as well as storing the movie posters locally.
 - **recommender** - Based on previously seen movies and the rating by the user, finds current movies with the highest similarity score (cosine similarity).
 - **database_handler** - Handles all the interaction with the local SQLite DB.
 - **app** - Flask app that displays all the movies on cinema and the recommended movies for a mock user.
+The user can enter rating on a given movie so that it gets stored in the user DB.

 ## How to run
 How to run in the terminal: